 After midsummer, the female and her ducklings leave the nest and head for the sea until next year - this is when the harvesting of the down can take place.

 The down is hand collected and hand washed.
 It takes a highly skilled person a full week to clean a single kilogram of Eiderdown, which was taken from up to 60 nests.
 (Each nest yields approximately 15-20 grams of down.)

 The hand cleaning process is an essential step to ensure the preservation of its unique qualities.

 The annual quantity is sufficient for about 100 duvets and it is arguably the most exclusive down in the world.
 One rarely measures the fill power of eiderdown, however this has the highest of them all.

-Filled in a channel constructed duvet casing made from the finest batiste, 100 % Egyptian cotton: The seams are hidden inside the casing on three sides, and there is no stitching right through it.
+Filled in a channel constructed duvet casing made from the finest batiste, 100 % Egyptian cotton.
+The seams are hidden inside the casing on three sides, and there is no stitching throughout.